Lygodactylus williamsi: Appearance

-A Lygodactylus spp. identification guide has been published online by CITES, largely for the use of customs officers (illegal shipments of these geckos are often intentionally mislabelled).
+A well-illustrated Lygodactylus spp. identification guide has been published online by CITES, largely for the use of customs officers (illegal shipments of these geckos are often intentionally mislabelled).

 Behavior

 Like all geckos of the genera Lygodactylus and Phelsuma, L. williamsi is diurnal.
 It is bold, active, and social.
 Males are territorial, and do not generally tolerate the presence of other males.
 Social gestures include lateral flattening, puffing out of the throat patch, head shaking and head bobbing, and tail-wagging.

 Reproduction

 Males of L. williamsi court females with lateral flattening, puffing out of the throat pouch, and head bobbing.
 Two to three weeks after copulation, the female lays a clutch of 1 or 2 pea-sized white, hard-shelled eggs which are glued to a surface in a secure, hidden location.
 Eggs hatch in 60 to 90 days.

 Etymology

 The specific name, williamsi, given to the gecko by British zoologist Arthur Loveridge, honours American herpetologist Ernest Edward Williams.